 - sensitivity to sound

-Approximately one-third of people with a migraine also experience an unusual visual phenomenon called aura.
-Aura can occur before or during a migraine.
+Approximately 25–30% of people affected by migraine also experience an unusual visual phenomenon called aura, according to the American Migraine Foundation (AMF).
+Aura can occur before or during a migraine episode.
 Aura may appear to you like:

 - wavy lines

 Migraine with aura can even cause short-term vision loss, blind spots, or tunnel vision.
 It’s possible to experience the visual disturbances of an aura without ever feeling a headache.

 These symptoms may feel worse when you move around, walk, or climb stairs.

 You may also experience neck pain as a symptom of a migraine.
 Neck pain may be the first symptom of an exercise-induced migraine.